 “Watches are one of the few things [men] can use to express themselves.”

-For Anish, watches are a form of silent expression, particularly for men.
+For Anish Bhatt, watches are a form of silent expression, particularly for men.
 Women have always had handbags and jewelry to express themselves – men have watches.
-And although a watch can express something without words, it’s also an amazing way to open up conversations with people who share a love and appreciation for watches – and that’s exactly why we sat down with Anish to talk more about some of the timepieces in his collection.
+And although a watch can express something without words, it’s also an amazing way to open up conversations with people who share a love and appreciation for watches.
+That’s exactly why we sat down with Anish to talk more about some of the timepieces in his collection.

 Rolex GMT Bakelite